MeshWorld India Logo MeshWorld.

 > Keep the existing API interface so the frontend doesn't need changes.

-Aider reads the files, makes a repo map, plans the changes, edits the files, and commits with a descriptive message.
+Aider reads the files, builds a repo map, plans the changes, edits, and commits.
+Switch models mid-session with /model gemini-2.5-pro.
+Use voice with aider --voice.

 ScenarioAiderClaude Code